 What’s your context?
 Do you want to work indoors, in a garden, allotment, community farm, park, local woodland, by the sea, in forests or in mountainous regions?
 Do you want to work near where people live, or somewhere remote?
 Or perhaps a combination of these and other places?

-Do you want to work in short sessions, whole days, regular intervals or in a residential context?
-Do you want to work in environments that are new and different to those which your clients might experience in their everyday lives?
+Do you want to work in short sessions, whole days, at regular intervals or in a residential context?
+Do you want to work in environments that are new and different to those that your clients might experience in their everyday lives?

 4. What risks are there?